benbrastmckie/ModelChecker/Design/Strategies.md

 2. Let `Atoms` be a list of sentence letters, e.g., `{A,B,C,D}`.
 3. Let `Gamma` be a list of infix sentences with sentence letters in `Atoms`.

+- M: I think it may be easier to write up a semantics file and then make it pretty at the end (like make these variables easily accessible)

 ### Glossary

 These definitions indicate the intended meanings of the elements employed below.